 If you are choosing a second choice employer, please email your additional cover letter(and resume, if modified for second choice) directly to Gregory Seiler (Gregory_Seiler@brown.edu) at the same time you submit your application in the Job and Internship Board.

 In March 2018, participating employers will review materials and schedule skype calls with candidates.

 The 2017 Participating employers and position descriptions are listed here.

-2018 participating employers will be available in early 2018.
+2018 participating employers will be available when the program application opens on January 26, 2018.

 NOTE: as new employers provide opportunities, this list will be updated.